-When students graduate, they receive a complimentary copy of their UMUC transcript with their diploma.
+When students graduate, they receive a complimentary copy of their UMUC transcript with their UMUC diploma.
+Initial transcripts are also complimentary, but these requests should be sent via fax or postal mail.
 Also, each student's first requested transcript is free.
 The fee for all other transcripts is \$10.00 each.
-Transcripts sent via express mail are available for \$30.00 each.
+Transcripts sent via express mail or fax are available for \$30.00 each.
 Express service is not available within the Military Postal System (MPS).
 Requests for transcripts can be posted in MyUMUC or sent to: